-Cover Letter Examples for Software Engineers in 2026: 3 Templates That Get You Hired
+Cover Letter Examples for Software Engineers in 2026: 3 Templates That Actually Get You Hired

-Here’s the problem: 73% of engineering hiring managers say a cover letter influences their decision, even for technical roles.
+Here’s the number that should scare you: 73% of engineering hiring managers say a cover letter influences their decision — even for technical roles.
 Skip it, and you’re leaving interviews on the table.

-Good news: software engineering cover letters follow a formula.
-Use these three templates and you’ll stop getting ignored.
+Good news: software engineering cover letters aren’t art.
+They’re formulas.
+Use these three templates and watch the responses roll in.

 The 2026 Software Engineering Reality Check